RRonniecool/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that changes the owner of the file hello to betty only if it is owned by guillaume
+write a script that play starwars ivepisode in the terminal